opencontainers/runc/config.md

 ## <a name="configRoot" />Root

-**`root`** (object, REQUIRED) specifies the container's root filesystem.
+**`root`** (object, OPTIONAL) specifies the container's root filesystem.
+    On Windows, for Windows Server Containers, this field is REQUIRED.
+    For [Hyper-V Containers](config-windows.md#hyperv), this field MUST NOT be set.

+    On all other platforms, this field is REQUIRED.

-* **`path`** (string, OPTIONAL) Specifies the path to the root filesystem for the container.
+* **`path`** (string, REQUIRED) Specifies the path to the root filesystem for the container.

+    * On Windows, `path` MUST be a [volume GUID path][naming-a-volume].

-    The path is either an absolute path or a relative path to the bundle.
+    * On Linux and Solaris, `path` is either an absolute path or a relative path to the bundle.

-    * On Windows, for Windows Server Containers, this field is REQUIRED and MUST be specified as a [volume GUID path][naming-a-volume].
-      For Hyper-V Containers, this field MUST be omitted.
-    * On all other platforms, this field is REQUIRED.
+        For example, with a bundle at `/to/bundle` and a root filesystem at `/to/bundle/rootfs`, the `path` value can be either `/to/bundle/rootfs` or `rootfs`.
         The value SHOULD be the conventional `rootfs`.
-    * On Linux, for example, with a bundle at `/to/bundle` and a root filesystem at `/to/bundle/rootfs`, the `path` value can be either `/to/bundle/rootfs` or `rootfs`.

-    If defined, a directory MUST exist at the path declared by the field.
+    A directory MUST exist at the path declared by the field.

 * **`readonly`** (bool, OPTIONAL) If true then the root filesystem MUST be read-only inside the container, defaults to false.
     * On Windows, this field MUST be omitted or false.